The Democrats' delegate rules, explained - Local News 8

 – “Pledged Party Leader and Elected Officials (PLEO)” delegates.
 These are high-ranking elected officials, like big-city mayors, who get to be delegates at the convention.
 They’re pledged proportionally to the top performers in their states.

 – At-large pledged delegates, who are selected by the state party.
 If a candidate drops out of the race after winning state-wide delegates, their sate-level at-large pledged delegates are redistributed among the remaining viable candidates.
-All the state-level pledged delegates won by Pete Buttigieg and Amy Klobuchar, for instance, could be split between Bernie Sanders and Joe Biden, depending on results in a particular state.
+All the state-level pledged delegates won by Mike Bloomberg, Pete Buttigieg, Amy Klobuchar and Elizabeth Warren, for instance, could be doled out to Bernie Sanders and Joe Biden, depending on results in a particular state.

 How to get delegates without winning anything — It is possible for a candidate to get less than 15% in the statewide contest but still obtain delegates by getting better than 15% at the district level.
 That’s how Klobuchar emerged from Iowa with a delegate.
 She did very well in the 4th Congressional District, but got less than the 15% threshold statewide.